nedkelly/sapper-monorepo/README.md

 This is an example for setting up a [Yarn Workspaces][yw] and [Lerna][la] Monorepo using [Sapper][sp] and [Svelte][sv], this example also uses [Jest][jt] for unit tests and [Storybook][sb], all formatting is enforced with [Prettier][pr], [eslint][el] and [Husky][hy] pre-commit hooks.

+### Why this particular setup?

+Because I'm in the process of evaluating [Next.js][ne] and [Nuxt.js][nu] along with [Sapper][sp] and I want to be sure I can use Sapper in the same way so that I have a better idea of any issues that might be encountered.

+The only thing missing from this build is [TypeScript][ts] support which I hope will come to Sapper and Svelte soon but for now that's not a problem.

+### Why make it public?

+Because I'm genuinely interested in Sapper and Svelte, I'm totally hooked on the concept and I want to contribute in some small way to ensure Svelte and Sapper go as far as possible to joining if not surpassing the big 3 frameworks.

 ---

 _**This is a work in progress and bare bones but it is designed to help others who want to do something similar!**_